Sultron/Cristiano-Ronaldo-/README.md

-Cristiano-Ronaldo-
+Lionel-Messi-
 ==================

-Cristiano Ronaldo  is the best in the world
+Actually, Lionel Messi  is the best in the world